Learn How to Grow Spinach in Pots in the easiest way and harvest this nutritious green in your home in the smallest of space!

-Many spinach cultivars can tolerate temperature down to 20 F (-6) and up to 90 F (32 C) easily.
-Once the temperature starts to soar high, you may need to provide shade to your plants.
+Many spinach cultivars can tolerate temperatures down to 20 F (-6) and up to 90 F (32 C) easily.
+Once the temperature starts soaring, you may need to provide shade to your plants.

 Do mulching, even if you’re growing spinach in pots.
 Mulching plants with organic matter will help in retaining moisture.